 Max started camping out in his garden in March 2020, aged 10, hoping to raise a little money for the North Devon Hospice in memory of his neighbour, Rick Abbot.
 Before he died, Rick gave Max his tent, saying “Go and have an adventure”.
 Over a year later, Max is still sleeping in his tent every night.
 On the anniversary of his first camping out night, Max encouraged others to join him for one night in sleeping outside, (or even in their sitting rooms at home).
 Thousands from across the world took part that night to raise money for their own local good causes.
-The “little money” that Max himself has raised for the Hospice currently stands as over £530,000!
+The “little money” that Max himself has raised for the Hospice at 2021 was £530,000!

 In recognition of his amazing achievement, Max was nominated by three different local people for this award, the first time it has been presented since its inauguration in 2020 following the sudden, unexpected death of the much loved and respected Braunton Caen Rotarian Peter Kingdon around Easter 2020.
 Max received nominations from his school headteacher (and rugby coach), from the Scout leader of the 1st Chivenor Scout Group where he was a Cub Scout and now is a Scout and thirdly a nomination from the lead community fundraiser of the North Devon Hospice.